 Unlike the micro environment, which includes internal and immediate external factors, the macro environment focuses on broader influences such as economic conditions, technological advancements, and cultural shifts.

-Factors of Macro Environment
+Major Macro Environment Factors

 There are six major forces that make up the macro environment of a business organization: